top of page

 It implies the exercise of careful consideration, prudence, and tact in dealing with sensitive or confidential matters.
 Discretion is often associated with professional roles that require a high level of trust, such as lawyers, doctors, or financial advisors, who are expected to use their discretion in handling clients' confidential information.
 In everyday life, discretion may also refer to a personal trait of being able to keep information private or to avoid making inappropriate or insensitive remarks.
 Ultimately, discretion involves weighing the potential consequences of one's actions and making informed choices that reflect a sense of ethical and moral responsibility.

-Example sentences of discretion
+Example sentences containing discretion

 1. The police officer exercised discretion in issuing a warning instead of a ticket.